 Don’t have kids, great – skip this step.
 Have a ton of kids, this will take a little longer to accomplish.
 Now, their whole 4 years doesn’t need to be paid for in cash, on their first day of school.
 It is possible to only have part of the child’s tuition in the bank when they start, as long as Year 4’s bill is paid for by the time they finish Year 3.
 Same goes for subsequent children – pay one off before starting another child’s fund if you are starting late.
 Bun in the oven – perfect!
 Start by making small, $2,000 per year investments into a Registered Education Savings Plan.
 Dave talks about 12% interest a lot, and they do exist, so don’t take the first quote as law.
 Keep looking.
 At 12% , that investment will turn into 126k in 18 years – plenty for 3 kids (depending on inflation of course, so let’s say 2 kids just to be safe)

 Think of all the things you could do with your life when you no longer have to save for college, an emergency fund or pay your mortgage.
 The possibilities are endless.

-Now, why do they all push for home ownership instead of renting – simple; renting pays buddy’s mortgage and you get zero out of it.
+Now, why do they all push for homeownership instead of renting – simple; renting pays buddy’s mortgage and you get zero out of it.
 If you want to travel, rent the house out and take that added income to subsidize your travels, or sell it and use your profits for travel.
-But nothing comes fro, being a renter, other than lower overhead and lack of responsibility (wait, I am trying to convince you to buy or to rent…)
+But nothing comes from being a renter, other than lower overhead and lack of responsibility (wait, am I trying to convince you to buy or to rent…)